 These set out the long-awaited government’s response to correct the unlawful discrimination on the grounds of age.
 This was caused by the terms of the transitional protection that was brought in for members of public service pension schemes when the new CARE schemes started in April 2015 (April 2014 for LGPS England and Wales).
 The transitional protection applied to members in service at 1 April 2012 who were within 10 years of their normal retirement age at that date.

-The response to correct and remedy the discrimination are much as expected.
-Transitional protections be extended to all members in service at 1 April 2012 regardless of age.
+The response to correct and remedy the discrimination are much as expected with transitional protections to be extended to all members in service at 1 April 2012 regardless of age.

 The transitional protections only apply to benefits earned after the date the new schemes started.

 For unfunded public service schemes like the NHS Pension Scheme and the Civil Service Pension schemes it is from April 2015.
-The remedy is to allow members to be put back in their pre 2015 final salary scheme that will have a lower normal retirement age.
+The remedy is to allow members the choice to be put back in their pre 2015 final salary schemes that will have a lower normal retirement age.

 For the LGPS every member was moved to the new CARE scheme from April 2014 for LGPS England and Wales and April 2015 for LGPS Scotland and LGPS Northern Ireland.

 The transitional protection in the LGPS is an underpin, that means the benefits of the post April 2014/15 CARE scheme are compared with the benefits the member would have earned if they had stayed in the final salary scheme and if it would have been higher the pension is increased.

 Many members of public service schemes despite the higher retirement ages may be still be better off in the post 2014/15 CARE schemes at the point they leave or retire so their benefits will not need to be adjusted

 A member will only know whether they would be better off as a result of moving back to the final salary scheme or, if in the LGPS, whether the underpin will increase benefits, when they retire, reach age 65, or leave service.